Open-CMSIS-Pack/cmsis-toolbox/docs/MCUXpressoConfig.md

    ❯ csolution Simple.csolution.yml run --generator MCUXpressoConfig --context Simple.Debug+MCXN947VDF
    ```

-   It starts MCUXpresso and passes the information about the selected board, device, and select toolchain.
+   It starts MCUXpresso and passes the information about the selected board, device, and selected toolchain.
 For a project that selects a board, MCUXpresso imports the default configuration for the evaluation kit.
-In MCUXpresso, review and adjust configuration options as required for your application, then just click the button `Close and Updat Code`.
+In MCUXpresso, review and adjust configuration options as required for your application, then just click the button `Update Code`.
 The generated files will be stored in the directory `./MCUXpressoConfig`.

 3. Build the project using this command: